pydio/pydio-doc-developer-guide/2_actions/0_files-folders-operations/0_prune-versions.md

-Apply versioning policies to keep only a limited number of versions.
+[Internal] Apply versioning policies to keep only a limited number of versions.